trynoice/website/content/news/v2-announcement.md

 publishedAt: 2021-09-21T18:16:00+05:30
 ---

-When we began in 2019, Noice was just under 3 MBs packed with tiny and low-quality sounds.
+When we began in 2019, Noice was just under 3 MBs packed with tiny, low-quality sounds.
 It has grown a lot since then.
-Last year, we introduced an advanced dual-sampled sound engine, an idea offered by a user.[^1] It allowed Noice to work fully offline while maintaining comparable audio quality and surpassing performance than its peers.
+Last year, we introduced an advanced dual-sampled sound engine, an idea offered by a user.
+Most of the sounds played two audio in parallel to create an illusion of a single long audio.
+It allowed Noice to work fully offline while maintaining comparable audio quality and surpassing the performance of its peers.

 ## It's time to rethink our priorities